SULF1: Role in cancer

-The next section gives a detailed description of Sulf1 and Sulf2’s involvement in cancer.
+The next section gives a detailed description of Sulf1 and Sulf2's involvement in cancer.
 Much of what is known about signaling pathways mediated by Sulfs has been determined through investigating extracellular Sulf role and function in cancer.
 Therefore, they will be described in tandem.
 Additionally, this emphasizes how small changes in HS sulfation patterns have major impacts in health and disease.

-Ovarian Cancer
+Ovarian cancer

 The first signs of Sulf1 dysregulation were found in ovarian cancer.
 The expression of Sulf1 mRNA was found to be downregulated or absent in a majority of ovarian cancer specimens.
 The same investigators also found lowered mRNA expression in breast, pancreatic, and hepatic malignant cell lines.
 This absent or hypomorhic Sulf1 expression results in highly sulfated HSPGs.
 The lack of Sulf1 expression also augments heparin binding-epidermal growth factor (HB-EGF) response by way of greater EGF Receptor (EGFR) and extracellular signal-regulated kinase (ERK) signaling, which are common signatures of ovarian cancer.
-Even further, Sulf1 N-terminal sulfatase actitivity was specifically required for cisplatin-induced apoptosis of the ovarian cancer cell line, OV207.
+Even further, Sulf1 N-terminal sulfatase activity was specifically required for cisplatin-induced apoptosis of the ovarian cancer cell line, OV207.
 The mechanism by which Sulf1 is downregulated in ovarian cancer was investigated.
 Epigenetic silencing of CpG sites within Sulf1 exon 1A by methylation is associated with ovarian cancer cells and primary ovarian cancer tissues lacking Sulf1 expression.
 Furthermore, CpG sites showed increased levels of histone H3 K9 methylation in Sulf1 negative ovarian cancer cell lines.